mxc-commons/MxcQitoo/README.md

 Provided are the directives:

 - **expect** - `qitoo::expect` works similar to the qi expect operator >.
+See [documentation here](http://www.boost.org/doc/libs/1_61_0/libs/spirit/doc/html/spirit/qi/reference/operator/expect.html) here.
 Other than the qi operator the qitoo expect directive throws an exception even if the first operand fails.
 Usage: